 ‘Annadanam’, is the ancient, sacred practice of offering food.
 The objective being, no human or animal is supposed to sleep hungry.
 To ensure the continuation of building operations during lockdown, the 26 housekeeping and security staff were provided accommodation in the premises itself.
 However, thousands of people’s livelihoods were destroyed because of the pandemic including the security and housekeeping staff that work in apartment communities.
 The Roti Project was an idea conceptualized by a township resident.
 Under the project, the residents would make rotis everyday and supply them to the underprivileged.

-The team has been sending out 160-200 rotis daily, apart from the 60 for in-house consumption.
-Beyond the staff, the rotis have reached hundreds of people living in Kandivali itself, and neighbouring places like Dahisar, Mira Road, Malad.
+The team was sending out 160-200 rotis daily, apart from 60 for in-house consumption by staff.
+Beyond the staff, the rotis reached hundreds of people living in Kandivali itself, and neighbouring places like Dahisar, Mira Road, Malad.
 New volunteers joined the effort, so much so that the 800 rotis sent out on day 1 by the Lokhandwala Township team grew, to cross 2500 rotis at its peak.

 Mr. Deepak Singh, the estate manager was a regular figure in the management of the COVID crisis.
 He attended to the daily requirements of the community such as water, sanitation and heeded to complaints.
 He was also responsible for organizing the vendors for daily requirements of the residents.
 He oversaw the security and housekeeping staff and organized all their meals during the initial 3 months when the security and housekeeping staff was staying within the premises of the society.

-Mrs. Sameera handles the waste management in the community because of which, she is regularly in contact with the Bombay Municipal Corporation (BMC).
-This connection meant regular communication with BMC officials.
-During the crisis, the BMC had asked residents to stop the segregation of wet and dry waste and collect all the garbage together.
-Due to this, the society had stopped composting wet waste.
-This would have posed to be a health hazard to the residents, especially during a pandemic.
-Mrs. Sameera ensured that segregation of dry and waste continued in the society, as was done in pre-COVID times.
+Mrs. Sameera Vakil handles the waste management in the community because of which, she is regularly in contact with the Municipal Corporation of Greater Mumbai (MCGM).
+This connection meant regular communication with MCGM officials for COVID too.
+During the crisis, Mrs. Sameera ensured that segregation of dry and waste continued in the society, as was done in pre-COVID times.
 This ensured that hundreds of kilos of waste went for recycling instead of landfills.
 She took charge of COVID sanitation, handling resident patient issues, coordinating with quarantined households, and the like.
 The situation often demanded that she be on the field, even at odd times.
-But she did not let the inconvenience stop her from sincerely volunteering and doing what was not even her duty.
+The risk of catching COVID did not stop her from sincerely volunteering and doing what was not even her duty.